TosbackCgusBridge-Bot/CGUs-versions/Superpages/Privacy Policy.md

 Google Analytics: Google Analytics may be enabled to collect data about your traffic via the DoubleClick cookie in addition to data collected through the standard Google Analytics implementation.
 Dex Media will not facilitate the merging of personally-identifiable information with non-personally identifiable information previously collected from Display Advertising features that is based on the DoubleClick cookie unless it has robust notice of, and your prior affirmative (i.e., opt-in) consent to that merger.

 *   The Google Analytics features will be implemented based on Display Advertising (e.g., Remarketing, Google Display Network Impression Reporting, the DoubleClick Campaign Manager integration, or Google Analytics Demographics and Interest Reporting).
 *   Using the Ads Settings, you can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads.
-Please visit Google Analytics' currently available opt-outs for the web
+Please visit Google Analytics'currently available opt-outs for the web
 *   Dex Media may use Remarketing with Google Analytics to advertise online.
 *   Google may show Dex Media ads on sites across the Internet.
 *   Dex Media and Google also uses first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the DoubleClick cookie) together to inform, optimize, and serve ads based on someone's past visits to This Website.